p2-inc/phasetwo-docs/blog/2024-06-03-alternatives-okta.md

 The identity brokering capability of Keycloak enables it to delegate authentication to external Identity Providers (IdPs), such as Okta.
 This means that Keycloak can manage internal permissions and roles, provide additional security checks, and maintain a user-friendly, consistent login experience across different systems.
 The ability to integrate seamlessly with services like Okta simplifies the migration process for companies transitioning from one authentication system to another and provides a layer of flexibility for new authentication strategies without disrupting user access or security.

-### Which One Is Best for Me?
+### Which IAM Solution Is Best for Me?

 Choosing between Okta and Keycloak largely depends on your organization’s specific needs and capabilities.
 Okta is an excellent choice for those who need a fully managed solution with costs linked to user numbers and features.
 However, for organizations that prioritize cost savings and predictability, have the capability to manage their infrastructure, or require extensive customization, Keycloak emerges as a powerful, budget-friendly alternative.

 Both platforms offer extensive documentation and community support, which can help mitigate some of the challenges associated with implementation and maintenance.

 Ultimately, we at Phase Two believe marrying the two together is the strongest match.
-We offer robust [hosting options](https://phasetwo.io/hosting/) that fit well for multiple business sizes.
-Coupling the capabilities of Keycloak and the advantages of a managed service translates directly to implementation and cost control. **Leveraging Keycloak means that ongoing costs are relatively fixed**, since concerns about user growth or feature needs don't have to factor into every decision.
+We offer robust Keyloak [hosting](https://phasetwo.io/hosting/), migration, and support options that fit well for multiple business sizes.
+Coupling the capabilities of Keycloak and the advantages of a managed service translates directly to implementation and cost control in SSO, authenication, authorization, user management, and other areas. **Leveraging Keycloak means that ongoing costs are relatively fixed**, since concerns about user growth or feature needs don't have to factor into every decision.